realminhnguyen/python_challenge7/README.md

 What are the top 5 merchants prone to being hacked using small transactions?
 - Wood-Ramirez (7), Hood-Phillips (6), Baker Inc (6), Clark and Sons (5), and Greene-Wood (5).

+What difference do you observe between the consumption patterns between id 2 and id 18?
+Does the difference suggest a fraudulent transaction?
+- Individual spending habits can vary, but what I noticed was the big spikes in cardholder 18's graph.
+Cardholder 18 exhibits sporadic spikes in activity with larger transactions.
+The irregularity and the significant variations in transaction amounts may suggest less predictable spending behavior.
+Cardholder 2 appears to have frequent small transactions.
+This could be indicative of regular, everyday spending on smaller items.
+- More factors may be needed for analysis, such as problematic merchants or inconsistent spending locations.